obedNuertey1/react-native-expo-nativewind-template/README.md

-# React Native Starter Template
+# React Native Expo Starter Template

 ## Hi This is a react-native expo starter template with nativewindcss